official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 446. The Cabinet Office has informed the Inquiry that there was no discussion of Iraq in DOP in 1999 or 2000, and that the four discussions in Cabinet in early 1999 (the last on 7 March) were confined to brief updates on the NFZs.
-There is no record of any Cabinet discussion of Iraq in 2000.179
+There is no record of any Cabinet discussion of Iraq in 2000.[^179]

 447. In a joint press conference with Dr Albright on 31 January 1998, Mr Cook said:

-“No option is ruled out but the best prospect of us achieving a solution by diplomatic measures is to leave Saddam Hussein in no doubt about our resolve to win this struggle and no doubt in his mind that all options are open to us.”180
+“No option is ruled out but the best prospect of us achieving a solution by diplomatic measures is to leave Saddam Hussein in no doubt about our resolve to win this struggle and no doubt in his mind that all options are open to us.”[^180]

-175 Public hearing, 26 November 2009, page 43.
+[^175]: Public hearing, 26 November 2009, page 43.
-176 Transcript of Press conference by Mr Blair, 20 December 1998.
+[^176]: Transcript of Press conference by Mr Blair, 20 December 1998.
-177 Public hearing, 25 January 2011, page 11.
+[^177]: Public hearing, 25 January 2011, page 11.
-178 Public hearing, 25 January 2011, pages 73-74.
+[^178]: Public hearing, 25 January 2011, pages 73-74.
-179 Email Cabinet Office to Aldred, 5 July 2011, ‘FOI request for joint MOD/FCO memo on Iraq Policy 1999’.
+[^179]: Email Cabinet Office to Aldred, 5 July 2011, ‘FOI request for joint MOD/FCO memo on Iraq
-180 House of Commons Library Research Paper 98/28, 16 February 1998, ‘The Iraq Crisis’.
+[^180]: House of Commons Library Research Paper 98/28, 16 February 1998, ‘The Iraq Crisis’.

 104

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 448. Mr Alastair Campbell, Mr Blair’s Director of Communications and Strategy, wrote in his diary on 2 February:

-“Iraq was the main focus with the French and Russians trying to get a diplomatic solution, but TB was pretty clear where it was heading.”181
+“Iraq was the main focus with the French and Russians trying to get a diplomatic solution, but TB was pretty clear where it was heading.”[^181]

 449. The Butler Report stated that the JIC concluded on 4 February that:

-“UNSCOM and the IAEA have succeeded in destroying or controlling the vast majority of Saddam Hussein’s 1991 weapons of mass destruction (WMD) programme.”182
+“UNSCOM and the IAEA have succeeded in destroying or controlling the vast majority of Saddam Hussein’s 1991 weapons of mass destruction (WMD) programme.”[^182]

-450. On the same date, Mr Campbell recorded: “We turned the factual briefing into a paper for the media showing the extent of Saddam’s capability and the damage he could do.”183
+450. On the same date, Mr Campbell recorded: “We turned the factual briefing into a paper for the media showing the extent of Saddam’s capability and the damage he could do.”[^183]

-451. During Defence Questions on 9 February, Mr George Robertson, the Defence Secretary, told the House of Commons that he was making available new information on Iraq’s chemical weapons capability at the time of the Gulf War, concerning “recently received intelligence that Iraq may have possessed large quantities of a chemical weapons agent known as Agent 15 since the 1980s”.184 Mr Robertson described Agent 15 as “a mental incapacitant”.
+451. During Defence Questions on 9 February, Mr George Robertson, the Defence Secretary, told the House of Commons that he was making available new information on Iraq’s chemical weapons capability at the time of the Gulf War, concerning “recently received intelligence that Iraq may have possessed large quantities of a chemical weapons agent known as Agent 15 since the 1980s”.[^184] Mr Robertson described Agent 15 as “a mental incapacitant”.

-452. Mr Campbell recorded that Mr Blair chaired the first meeting of the Iraq media management group on 16 February, and was “alarmed at how poor the FCO/MOD propaganda effort was”.185
+452. Mr Campbell recorded that Mr Blair chaired the first meeting of the Iraq media management group on 16 February, and was “alarmed at how poor the FCO/MOD propaganda effort was”.[^185]

 453. On 19 February, Mr Campbell recorded that Cabinet was “mainly Iraq and Ireland”, and that Mr Blair said “it was not an option to do nothing.
 We either got the inspectors in